Loop quantum gravity: Black hole entropy

 It is possible to derive, from the covariant formulation of full quantum theory (Spinfoam) the correct relation between energy and area (1st law), the Unruh temperature and the distribution that yields Hawking entropy.
 The calculation makes use of the notion of dynamical horizon and is done for non-extremal black holes.

 A recent success of the theory in this direction is the computation of the entropy of all non singular black holes directly from theory and independent of Immirzi parameter.
 The result is the expected formula $S=A/4$, where $S$ is the entropy and $A$ the area of the black hole, derived by Bekenstein and Hawking on heuristic grounds.
 This is the only known derivation of this formula from a fundamental theory, for the case of generic non singular black holes.
 Older attempts at this calculation had difficulties.
 The problem was that although Loop quantum gravity predicted that the entropy of a black hole is proportional to the area of the event horizon, the result depended on a crucial free parameter in the theory, the above-mentioned Immirzi parameter.
-However, there is no known computation of the Immirzi parameter, so it had to be fixed by demanding agreement with Bekenstein and Hawking's calculation of the black hole entropy.
+However, there is no known computation of the Immirzi parameter, so it was fixed by demanding agreement with Bekenstein and Hawking's calculation of the black hole entropy.